NikhilSoni21/The-Movie-Recommender/README.md

 # How it Works?
 Similarity Score
-Similarity is a machine learning method that uses a nearest neighbor approach to identify the similarity of two or more objects to each other based on algorithmic distance functions
+Similarity is a machine learning method that uses a nearest neighbor approach to identify the similarity of two or more objects to each other based on algorithmic distance functions<br>
 Cosine Similarity
 Machine learning uses Cosine Similarity in applications such as data mining and information retrieval.
 For example, a database of documents can be processed such that each term is assigned a dimension and associated vector corresponding to the frequency of that term in the document.